hassan-shaheen/Baccarat/README.md

  Note: Also incude the .qxp file in the quartus project if running flash reader by itself (not necessary).

  Note: The De1_SoC.qsf file includes the relevant pin asssignments. make sure you import these pin assignments in quartus before running the code.
+(Also provided by my instructor)